 Business Personal Property Notices of Appraised Value have not been mailed yet.
 Check back for Protest Deadline for these properties.

 Applications For 1-D-1 (Open-Space) Agricultural Use Are Due Before May 3, 2022.
 Late 1-D-1 (Open-Space) Agricultural Use applications will be accepted up until appraisal record certification in July, and will incur a late penalty.
 If the application has not been received before the appraisal records are certified, then the property is not eligible for the agricultural use valuation (“ag exemption”) for tax year 2022.

 As always, if you have any questions, you may call (979) 732-8222, click the contact us tab or mail your questions to P.O.
 10, Columbus, TX 78934.

-JOB OPENING!!!
+JOB OPENINGS!!!
 Please, see Employment Opportunity in the Contact Us tab at the top of your screen!

 Colorado County Appraisal District is responsible for the fair market appraisal of properties within each of the following jurisdictions (taxing units):

 Search property by name, address, or property ID

 List of all the forms used at this agency